Ibn Tumart: Early life

 Ibn Khaldun reports that Muhammad ibn Tumart himself was very pious as a child, and that he was nicknamed Asafu (Berber for "firebrand" or "lover of light") for his habit of lighting candles at mosques.

-Ibn Tumart came from a humble family and his father was a lamp-lighter at the mosque.
-By his own declaration and that of his followers, he claimed to be descendant of Idriss I, a descendant of Hassan, the grandson of the Islamic prophet Muhammad, who took refuge in present-day Morocco in the 8th-century.
-However, and despite being supported by Ibn Khaldun, this ascendency is today largely disputed.
-At the time, it was common for Berber leaders and tribes to claim a Sharif lineage in order to gain religious authority.
+Ibn Tumart came from a humble family, and his father was a lamplighter at the mosque.
+He and his followers claimed he was a descendant of Idris I of Morocco and thus Hasan ibn Ali, grandson of the prophet Muhammad, who took refuge in present-day Morocco in the eighth century.
+However, despite being supported by ibn Khaldun, this is today largely disputed.
+At the time, it was common for Berber leaders and tribes to claim a sharifan lineage to gain religious authority.

 Doctrines

-At the time, al-Andalus and large parts of present-day Morocco, were ruled by the Almoravids, a Maliki puritanical Saharan Sanhaja Berber movements, who founded the city of Marrakesh and are credited with spreading Islam to much of West Africa.
-To pursue his education, Ibn Tumart went as a young man (c.
-1106) to Qortoba, which was at the time the biggest centre of learning in the Almoravids dominion, where he was a disciple of at-Turtushi.
-Thereafter, Ibn Tumart went east to deepen his studies where he came under the influence al-Ghazali's ideas (Almohad historians such as al-Marrakushi support that he met and studied under al-Ghazali, but this contradicts what other historians like Ibn Khallikan have said, and modern historians also maintain that it is unknown whether this encounter actually happened).
+At the time, al-Andalus and large parts of what is now Morocco were ruled by the Almoravids, a Sanhaja puritanical movement of the Maliki school, who founded Marrakesh and are credited with spreading Islam to much of West Africa.
+To pursue his education, ibn Tumart went as a young man (c.
+1106) to Córdoba, which was the biggest centre of learning in the Almoravid dominion, where he was a disciple of al-Turtushi.
+Thereafter, Ibn Tumart went east to deepen his studies, where he came under the influence al-Ghazali's ideas.
+Almohad historians such as ibn Abd al-Malik al-Marrakushi support that he met and studied under al-Ghazali, but this contradicts what other contemporary historians like ibn Khallikan have said, and modern historians also maintain that it is unknown whether this encounter happened).
 He met and studied under both Mu'tazili and Ash'ari theologians.
-De Lacy O'leary states that, in Baghdad, he attached himself to the Ash'arite school of theology and the Zahirite school of jurisprudence, but with the creed of Ibn Hazm which differed significantly from early Zahirites in its rejection of Taqlid and reliance on reason.
+De Lacy O'Leary states that, in Baghdad, he attached himself to the Ash'arite theology and Zahiri school of jurisprudence, but with the creed of ibn Hazm, which differed significantly from early Zahirites in its rejection of taqlid and reliance on reason.
 However, Abdullah Yavuz, argues the following:

-It was probably while in Baghdad that Ibn Tumart began to develop a system of his own by combining the teachings of his Ash'arite masters with parts of the doctrines of others, with a touch of Sufi mysticism imbibed from the great teacher al-Ghazali.
-Almohad hagiographers report that Ibn Tumart was in al-Ghazali's presence when news arrived that the Almoravids had proscribed and publicly burned his recent great work, Ihya' Ulum al-Din, upon which al-Ghazali is said to have turned to Ibn Tumart and charged him, as a native of those lands, with the mission of setting the Almoravids right.
+It was probably while in Baghdad that ibn Tumart began to develop a system of his own by combining the teachings of his Ash'arite masters with parts of the doctrines of others, with a touch of Sufi mysticism imbibed from al-Ghazali.
+Almohad hagiographers report that ibn Tumart was in al-Ghazali's presence when news arrived that the Almoravids had proscribed and publicly burned his recent great work, Ihya' Ulum al-Din, upon which al-Ghazali is said to have turned to ibn Tumart and charged him, as a native of those lands, with the mission of setting the Almoravids right.